Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 Any order obtained in this manner we call \textit{a rooted order}.
-Let us say that a subset of a rooted tree is a {\it branch}, if it consists of some vertex $x$ and all vertices $y$ such that $x$ is an ascendant of $y$.
+Let us say that a subset of a rooted tree is a {\it branch} if it consists of some vertex $x$ and all vertices $y$ such that $x$ is an ascendant of $y$.
+We denote this subset $\Gamma_x$.

 Let us say that an order $T$ on vertices of a rooted tree is {\it hierarchical} if the following holds.
 Suppose that $x<_T y<_T z$ and $x$ and $z$ belong to some branch.
 Then $y$ also belongs to this branch.